-It’s been more than a decade since I’ve been to Mexico and about 25 years since I’ve basked on the beaches of an all-inclusive in Vallarta.
+It’s been more than a decade since I’ve been to Mexico and about 25 years since I’ve basked on the beaches of an all-inclusive in Puerto Vallarta.
 This time, I arrived with some Spanish under my belt to share a week with our wonderful friends, Bill, Karin, Don and Lindy, at SECRETS Vallarta.

 Secrets has a sister property NOW AMBER right next door and you are permitted to use all of the facilities and restaurants at both locations.
 They are, literally, steps apart.
 The main difference is that Secrets is “adults only” and Now Amber is “family friendly”.